Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

 Caleb Martin Insights vs. the Celtics

-- This season, Caleb Martin has made 3.6 field goals per game, which adds up to 7.9% of his team's total makes.

-- He's put up 3.3 threes per game, or 8.3% of his team's shots from beyond the arc this season.
+- He's attempted 3.3 threes per game, or 8.3% of his team's shots from beyond the arc this season.

-- Martin's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- On the glass, the Celtics have conceded 44 rebounds per contest, which puts them 18th in the league.
+- On the glass, the Celtics are ranked 18th in the NBA, allowing 44 rebounds per game.

-- Conceding 23.1 assists per game, the Celtics are the second-ranked team in the league.
+- Looking at assists, the Celtics have allowed 23.1 per contest, second in the NBA.

 Caleb Martin vs. the Celtics